A Guide to Project Management Fundamentals

 With goals and objectives set, work with stakeholders to perform a benefit analysis.
 This ensures the project aligns with organisational strategy and delivers expected value.

-Multiple strategies may achieveno i the project goal.
+Multiple strategies may achieve the project goal.
 Start with a small group to brainstorm and evaluate options based on how well they meet the objectives.
 The strategy defines the approach and supports scope and success criteria.

 Requirements specify what the project must deliver.
 Clear, accurate requirements are critical: missing requirements can lead to dissatisfaction, while unnecessary ones can increase cost and time.